 Snow Peas Health Benefits

-There are a number of impressive health benefits of snow peas, including weight loss, cancer prevention, improved heart health, reduced constipation, stronger bones, optimized immunity and lower levels of inflammation, among others.
+There are many impressive health benefits of snow peas, including weight loss, improved heart health, reduced constipation, stronger bones, optimized immunity and lower levels of inflammation, among others.

 With a significant amount of potassium and vitamin C, these peas can help protect the heart in various ways.
 Potassium can help reduce blood pressure and minimize the strain on the cardiovascular system, while vitamin C can induce repair efforts on blood vessels and arteries, thus lowering the risk of coronary heart diseases.

 If your diet has suitable levels of dietary fiber, which snow peas provide, you can optimize your digestive processes.
-Fiber is able to stimulate peristaltic motion, improve nutrient uptake efficiency, and reduce inflammation in the gut that can lead to stomach discomfort.
+Fiber can stimulate peristaltic motion, improve nutrient uptake efficiency, and reduce inflammation in the gut that can lead to stomach discomfort.

-Vitamin C is one of the most important nutrients in your diet, as it can help to stimulate the production of white blood cells, the main line of defense for the body’s immune system.
+Vitamin C is one of the most important nutrients in your diet, as it can help to stimulate the production of white blood cells, an important line of defense for the body’s immune system.
 This will lower your susceptibility to various infections and foreign pathogens.

 How to Cook Snow Peas?

 If you want to cook snow peas, the easiest way is to simply sauté them in a pan with oil and seasoning.
 This will retain most of the nutritional value and boost the flavor, yet it only takes a few minutes to prepare.
 Since these peas can also be eaten raw, they don’t require much cooking to be tender and delicious.

 - 20-25 snow pea pods